HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 ##### Flashing the OEM sysupgrade

-If you haven’t dont that already, begin by preparing the `sysupdate.bin` from OEM firmware, see **Prepare the OEM sysupdate** steps above.
+If you haven’t done that already, begin by preparing the `sysupgrade.bin` from OEM firmware, see [Prepare the OEM sysupgrade](#prepare-the-oem-sysupgrade) steps above.

 * After the system starts (LED should stop blinking), you should be able to access `http://192.168.1.1/cgi-bin/luci/`